- Successful completion of a course or thesis-based master's degree with a minimum grade average of at least 78% from an accredited university.

-The application deadline for the Social Practice and Transformational Change (SOPR) PhD program is January 5, 2021 for a September program start.
+The application deadline for the Social Practice and Transformational Change (SOPR) PhD program is January 5 each year, for a September program start.
 All application materials are due by the January 5 deadline.

 Your application requires the agreement of a faculty member to review your file.
 You are advised to review the list of SOPR program faculty and identify a faculty member whose research interests align with your own.
 Carefully write a paragraph or two about the research you would like to carry out in your program that you can send to prospective faculty advisors.
 Contact the faculty member via email well ahead of the deadline (at least a month or two) to ask if they would be interested in working with you, and if so, to confirm that they will agree to be named in your application to the program.

 It is recommended that you begin the remainder of your application process at least two weeks before the application deadline.
 Follow these steps to complete your application to the program:

 The faculty member must have agreed to be named in your application.